UK Biodiversity Indicators 2020. Indicator D1b – Removal of greenhouse gases by UK forests 2020

-These documents support response indicator: D1b.
-Greenhouse gas removals by forests.
-The documents include a fiche and datasheet.
+These documents support benefit indicator D1b – Removal of greenhouse gases by UK forests.
+The documents include a datasheet.

 Forests are a large store of carbon and also act as an active carbon ‘sink’, removing carbon dioxide (CO2), a greenhouse gas, from the atmosphere and storing it as carbon in living biomass, leaf litter and forest soil.
 This sequestration of CO2 is an essential ecosystem service.
 This indicator shows the cumulative net removal of greenhouse gases from the atmosphere by UK forests since 1990.
 It is split between type of woodland (conifer and broadleaf).
 Showing greenhouse gas removals by type of woodland is interesting from a biodiversity perspective as it allows a clearer presentation of the contribution made to greenhouse gas removals by broadleaf woodland, most of which constitutes priority habitat.

 Resource type Publication

 Reference date 2020·10·15

 Department for Environment, Food and Rural Affairs, UK (2020).
 UK Biodiversity Indicators 2020.